waleedafifi90/watanimall/README.md

 - Get the product 107055 and store it into fixture then check it in the details page
 - Check the pagination if it's exists or not when the product count more or less than 45
 - Check add to cart button hover effect
+- Remove the item from the cart based on the ket id

+### Bugs
+- Price format in the cart changed once the user remove an item